-Bronchitis is a respiratory condition which causes your lungs’ airways to become infected.
+Bronchitis is a respiratory condition that causes your lungs' airways to become infected.
 This leads to the airways, medically known as bronchi, to become inflamed and irritated, causing a build-up of mucus.
 Your body then tries to remove the mucus through coughing.

 Symptoms of Bronchitis

-As we’ve briefly mentioned, coughing is how your body tries to remove excess mucus from your airways.
-Therefore, the main symptom of the condition is a hacking cough which can often bring up clear, yellow-grey or greenish mucus.
-The longevity of the cough will depend on whether you have acute bronchitis (temporary – three weeks) or chronic bronchitis (three months of the year for at least two years in a row).
+As we've briefly mentioned, coughing is how your body tries to remove excess mucus from your airways.
+Therefore, the main symptom of the condition is a hacking cough which can often bring up clear, yellow-grey, or greenish mucus.
+The longevity of the cough will depend on whether you have acute bronchitis (temporary - three weeks) or chronic bronchitis (three months of the year for at least two years in a row).

 Other symptoms associated with condition are similar to those for the common cold or sinusitis.
 Symptoms include:

 With acute bronchitis, even after the symptoms above have gone you may still suffer from your cough for a few more weeks.
 The knock-on effect of coughing so much might be your chest and stomach muscles becoming a little sore.

 Other symptoms, particularly of chronic bronchitis, may be:

 It's advised that you make an appointment with your doctor if any of the following applies to you:

 - Your cough lasts longer than three weeks.